Audience

 Expense approver

-An expense approver is a financial delegate who is in a higher classification than the traveller and travel requestor.
-The travel approver (Tier 6 financial delegate or above) and the expense approver can be the same person.
+An expense approver is a financial delegate with sufficient authority to approve the travel expense.
+The expense approver and the travel approver can be the same person.
 The expense approver:

-• must sight travel approval before approving any travel related expenses.
+- must sight the travel approval and confirm the expense claim aligns with that approval before approving any travel-related expenses.

 3. Book travel